Koha-Community/kohadocs/source/cron_jobs.rst

    library should be responsible for fulfilling a given hold request.

-   It's behavior is controlled by the system preferences :ref:`StaticHoldsQueueWeight <staticholdsqueueweight,-holdsqueueskipclosed-&-randomizeholdsqueueweight-label>` and :ref:`RandomizeHoldsQueueWeight <staticholdsqueueweight,-holdsqueueskipclosed-&-randomizeholdsqueueweight-label>`.
+   It's behavior is controlled by the system preferences :ref:`StaticHoldsQueueWeight <holds-queue-system-preferences-label>` and :ref:`RandomizeHoldsQueueWeight <holds-queue-system-preferences-label>`.

    If you do not want all of your libraries to participate in the on-shelf holds fulfillment process, you should list the the libraries